-The effect of evaporative cooling irrigation on the blooming dynamics of pear of three irrigated and nonirrigated pear trees was analyzed.
-The rate of flowering for each tree by observing 100-100 flowers separately, day by day was calculated.
-We analyzed the effect of micro-spraying on the daily distribution of tree surface temperature on windy nights and days, when the average wind speed was higher than 10 m/s.
+The effect of evaporative cooling irrigation on the blooming dynamics of apple of three irrigated and nonirrigated apple trees was analyzed.
+The rate of flowering is the ratio of open and not open flowers.
+It was observed on 3 trees, 100 flowers per tree separately, the flowers were counted day by day whether they were open or not.
+In the following we use the average of the flowering rates of these three observed trees.
+We analyzed the effect of microspraying on the daily distribution of tree surface temperature on windy nights and days, when the average wind speed was higher than 10 m/s.
 We also investigated the effects of evaporative cooling irrigation on those nights when the relative humidity was lower than 75%, the wind speed was lower than 3 m/s and the temperature was higher than 10 °C, and on those days when the daytime maximum temperature was higher than 20 °C and the average wind speed was above 10m/s separately.
-Below we introduce our research results for this microclimate modification on changes in blooming times.

 Experiments were performed on the Experimental Farm of the Debrecen University, Pallag, Hungary.
-Measurements refer to a pear plantation with a $5\times3$ m planting design and trained to open center system.
-The pear variety was "Bosc Kobak", planted in 1999.
+Measurements refer to an apple plantation with a $5\times3$ m planting design and trained to slender, spindle-type tree system (1666 trees/ha).
+The apple variety was "Gala", planted in 1994.